 - June gloom greeted the Dwell on Design tourists early Saturday morning, but that didn’t damper their enthusiasm to get up close and personal with six residences in Dwell on Design’s…

-- In this four-part series, we explore modern hallway designs from Asia to North America sourced from the Dwell archives.
+- In this four-part series, explore modern hallway designs from Asia to North America sourced from the Dwell archives.
 Click here to view Part One and Two!